Last Updated on

 How does the Romanian government raise loans?

 The NBR is in change of both the primary and secondary markets for Romanian government debt.
 The “primary market” refers to the Bank’s method for creating new debt instruments and selling them.
-The “secondary market” is any open trading system where any trader can buy and sell already-existing government securities.
+The “secondary market” is any open trading system where any investor can buy and sell already-existing government securities.

 The initial offering of an issue of debt instruments is conducted by auction.
 Only authorized financial institutions can take part and each has to submit a tender for a part of the issue of debt.
 Other financial institutions and large-scale traders can get a slice of this initial sale, but only buy getting one of the authorized dealers to act as an agent.